-- Tows and Inland Barges.
-Claims must include laytime calculation, daily boat logs, and applicable supporting documentation for the Demurrage rates set forth in Section 11.2. - ii) Ocean-Going Barges.
-Claims must include laytime calculation, daily boat logs, and applicable supporting documentation for the Demurrage rates set forth in Section 11.2.
-Part Cargo calculations must be supported by inspector reports reflecting NSV outturn volume. - iii) Ocean Tankers.
-Claims must include laytime calculation, copy of the Vessel's NOR, agent's port log, Vessel's SOF, any letters of protest, and if a claim is for discharge of Cargo then the Vessel pumping logs.
-Such claims must also be supported by documentation for the Demurrage rates set forth in Section 11.2.
-Part Cargo calculations must be supported by bill(s) of lading, if available, or inspector reports reflecting NSV outturn volume.
+- i) Tows and Inland Barges.
+Claims must include Laytime calculation, daily boat logs, and applicable supporting documentation for the Demurrage rate set forth in Section 9.2. - ii) Ocean-Going Barges.
+Claims must include Laytime calculation, SOF, and applicable supporting documentation for the Demurrage rate set forth in Section 9.2.
+Part Cargo calculations must be supported by inspector draft survey reports reflecting volume. - iii) Ocean Vessel or Bulk Carriers.
+Claims must include Laytime calculation, agent's SOF, and any letters of protest Such claims must also be supported by documentation for the Demurrage rates set forth in Section 9.2.
+Part Cargo calculations must be supported by bill(s) of lading, if available, or inspector draft survey reports reflecting volume.

 c) Operational Claims (Non-Demurrage).
-Claims that do not constitute Demurrage and are for other operations, including shifting, deviation, detention, interim-port charges, bunker charges, port charges, or any other expense must be submitted in writing with supporting documentation within ninety (90) days from the date when hoses are disconnected after loading or discharging of the Cargo is completed.
-When Valero is the Terminal Party, claims must be submitted to operations email at VMSCClean@ Valero.com or VMSCFeed@Valero.com and include the applicable Valero operations scheduler and Valero reference number.
+Claims that do not constitute Demurrage and are for other operations, including shifting, deviation, detention, interim-port charges, bunker charges, port charges, or any other expense must be submitted in writing with supporting documentation within ninety (90) days from the Bill of Lading Date.
+When Valero is the Terminal Party, claims must be submitted to the applicable Valero operations scheduler and include Valero reference number.
 Claims received after 1200 hours Central Prevailing Time will be deemed to have been received on the next Business Day.
 If the claim and supporting documentation are not provided within the specified time, the claim will be deemed to be waived for all purposes.
 If a dispute arises as to the receipt of the claim within the ninety (90) day time deadline, written documentation of the receipt of the claim in question will be required before the claim will be considered.

-ARTICLE 12.
+ARTICLE 10.
 GOVERNING LAW; OTHER ITEMS

-Section 12.1.
+Section 10.1.
 Governing Law.